JefoGao/Resource_Generalized-Linear-Models/Chapter01/README.md

 BUT - if we assume a different distribution for the $y$ - e.g., Bernoulli, Poisson, etc., the methods won't be equivalent - and we will only use Maximum Likelihood.

+## :herb: 1.3 Saturated vs. Constrained Models

+In this section, we gain some more intuition about maximum likelihood by contrasting two possible models: the unconstrained or saturated model and the constraint or regular model.
+Both models assume the same assumptions as mentioned in a previous video, which are that the observations, after some random response variable, are independent, that they come from some exponential family distribution, and that there is a relation between the means of the distribution and some predictor variable X.

+The regular model tries to fit some linear line or other model to the points, and it does it by the method of maximum likelihood.
+Under the assumption that the mean is the maximum likelihood of the normal distribution, we get our betas that maximize the overall likelihood of all those means.

+The saturated model, on the other hand, focuses all the means exactly on the points, so this is the maximum likelihood that is ever possible.
+You can think of it as if we are fitting some high order polynomial axes to the data.

+In the context of GLM, the method of maximum likelihood finds the maximum likelihood that is possible under some constrained model.
+We try to find a linear line that maximizes these values that are as close as possible to the center to the maximum likelihood of each observation.
+The difference between the log likelihood of the saturated model and the regular model is a quantity called a unit deviance, which we will talk about in a future video.

+One possible question is if there is a distribution that is not normal or asymmetric, where should we put the mean of this distribution?
+Should we put the mode of the distribution on this point instead of the mean?
+The way GLM works is that you always put the mean, and we will also see in the upcoming video is that the math works out for the mean.

+This gives us more intuition as to what maximum likelihood is doing in the GLM context.